 Some villagers have lost more than 50 percent of their livestock.
 Amidst the human tragedy of this drought, an unexpected actor faced impending shutdowns and economic losses due to water scarcity – the energy (electricity) sector.

 Indeed we see that the loss of rivers, lakes and underground water reserves are impacting the livelihoods of millions of people, hitting animals, farming and electricity production, as well as threatening to exacerbate climate change further through the release of CO2 and methane.

 Despite intense rainfall, world’s water supply is decreasing.
 Studies find that drying of soil due to rise in temperatures is not letting much water reach rivers and reservoirs.

-It is established that the main cause for the drying up of the lakes is drought caused climate change impacting the inflow to the lake – resulting in significant reduction in water levels.
+It is established that the main cause for the drying up of the lakes is drought caused by climate change impacting the inflow to the lake – resulting in significant reduction in water levels.

 Increased diversion for irrigated agriculture, the building of dams and reduced rainfall over the lake’s surface, are also named as contributing factors.